The holidays are right around the corner and the

 Have your family put together a LOVE jar for the grandparents.
 Everyone writes their favorite memories on colorful squares of paper.
 Fold them and put them in the jar for them to open daily.
 Include scriptures or quotes that are encouraging.

 You could also do your FAVORITES basket.
 Include your favorite things from the current year.
-This year mine would include a succulent plant like these, lip gloss like this (Buxom) or this (Lancome juicy tubes), this candy sprinkled in, a container of Mrs. Dash seasoning (love this on salads), a handwritten recipe card for Pad Thai taped to a box of rice noodles (with this link included).
-I might even include this book.
+This year mine would include a succulent plant like these, lip gloss like this (Buxom) or this (Lancome juicy tubes), this candy sprinkled in, a container of Mrs. Dash seasoning (love this on salads), a handwritten recipe card for Pad Thai taped to a box of rice noodles (this link has my favorite recipe and video).
+I’d include this book.

 Last year my friend gave her favorite thing to everyone in her family.
 Never lose anything again.
 She’s attached them to each of her pets and her keys.

 DIY Snowman soup, Dipped pretzel rods, Soup in a jar, Wine of the month, a homemade spice mix, etc. Our local grocery store has freezer meal classes where you go prep meals with your friends and walk away with 5 meals for approximately $15/meal.

 LINKS TO MORE IDEAS

 Hopefully you were inspired and could find a great idea, or two.
 If you want more, here are a few additional links.